 Contact: (916) 489-2222; firstname.lastname@example.org

 Amy Vandenbroucke, JD

-Amy Vandenbroucke has served as the Executive Director of the National POLST Paradigm since 2013.
-Prior to joining the Paradigm, Amy served as Legal Counsel at Oregon Health & Science University where she advised on a variety of issues, including medical ethics, informed consent, guardianship and health care generally.
+Amy Vandenbroucke has served as the Executive Director of National POLST since 2013.
+Prior to joining the National POLST, Amy served as Legal Counsel at Oregon Health & Science University where she advised on a variety of issues, including medical ethics, informed consent, guardianship and health care generally.
 Prior to graduating from the DePaul University College of Law in Chicago, she worked for the U.S. Department of Health & Human Services Office for Civil Rights, the American Osteopathic Association, and the University of Chicago.
 Amy is a 2015 Practice Change Leader for Aging and Health, a yearlong program jointly supported by the Atlantic Philanthropies and the John A. Hartford Foundation.
 She is also a Hartford Change AGEnt through the Hartford Change AGEnts Initiative.

 Contact: (202) 780-8352; email@example.com